PyLink/PyLink/README.md

 * CPython 3.4 or above (other intepreters are untested and unsupported)
 * A Unix-like operating system: PyLink is actively developed on Linux only, so we cannot guarantee that things will work properly on other systems.

-If you are a developer and want to help make PyLink more portable, patches are highly appreciated.
-Talk to us!
+If you are a developer and want to help make PyLink more portable, patches are welcome.

 ### Installing from source